A few years ago Bloomberg posed the question, “Why hire an MBA, when you can rent one?“

 “Toptal for consultants”

-You’ll find a fairly traditional consulting marketplace in SpareHire — albeit a picky one.
+You’ll find a fairly traditional independent consulting platform in SpareHire — albeit a picky one.
 As another addition to the ever-popular “elite talent market,” SpareHire works much like Toptal, but for investment bankers, managerial consultants, and private equity, venture capital, and corporate development specialists.
 The competition is high, but the projects are lucrative and the clientele (which the marketplace keeps proprietary) is note-worthy.

 “The actual Toptal for consultants”